Skip to content

 • Description: Confidence level based on evidence quality

-• high - Multiple primary sources agree
+• high - Multiple high-quality sources agree, minimal uncertainty

-• low - Limited evidence, requires more research
+• low - Limited evidence, significant uncertainty

 • disputed - Multiple sources conflict, resolution unclear